Introduction

 The earliest known photograph of Lincoln, this portrait was a companion to that of Mary Lincoln.
 They were made, Mrs. Lincoln was to say later, “when we were young and so deeply in love.”

-In a third biography, published 18 years prior to the publishing of Lincoln’s Unknown Private Life, is the caption written as follows beneath its included, assumed “Earliest Photographs of Lincoln and Mary”:
+In a third biography, published 18 years prior to the publishing of Lincoln’s Unknown Private Life, is the caption written as follows beneath its included, alleged, “Earliest Photographs of Lincoln and Mary”:

 Mary Lincoln in 1846.
 “They are very precious to me,” Mary said of the photographs above and left, “taken when we were very young and so desperately in love.”